Indonesia flag

-The postal code for Onan Runggu is 22398 in Sumatera Utara, Samosir, Indonesia.
-The table below lists ZIP codes and postcodes for places within Onan Runggu.
+The Postal Codes (Kode pos) for Onan Runggu is 22398 in Samosir, Sumatera Utara, Samosir, Indonesia.
+The table below lists Postal Codes and postcodes for places within Onan Runggu.

 Postal Codes for Places in Onan Runggu